What Is a Conventional Loan? How do they work. Step By Step you Know

 How to Qualify for a Conventional Loan?

 1. Credit score – Consumers typically must have stellar credit reports with no significant blemishes.
-Consumers must have credit score of at least 620.
+Consumers must have a credit score of at least 620.
 If your credit score is 620 or higher, you will have a chance to get approved for a conforming conventional loan.
-And if it’s in the mid-to upper -700s, you will have a better chance of qualifying for favorable terms on your new loan.
+And if it’s in the mid-to-upper -700s, you will have a better chance of qualifying for favorable terms on your new loan.

 2. Debt-to-income ratio – In addition to reviewing your credit score, lenders will look at your DTI.
 Lenders will see that if your Debt to income ratio is below 36% of your monthly gross income.